 In Nevada, the “necessary parties rule” requires that “all persons materially interested, either as plaintiffs or defendants in the subject matter of the bill, ought to be made parties to the suit, however numerous they may be.”
 Class actions help protect these necessary parties from having to sue solo and getting inconsistent rulings.3

 Class actions can be filed in either Nevada state or Nevada federal court.
-Because these cases usually involve large sums of money and a defendant or plaintiffs who do not all reside or do business in Nevada, many cases filed in state court are eventually transferred (“removed”) to federal court based on “diversity jurisdiction.”
+Because these cases usually involve large sums of money and defendants or plaintiffs who do not all reside or do business in Nevada, many cases filed in state court are eventually transferred (“removed”) to federal court based on “diversity jurisdiction.”
 For this reason, it can be a tremendous benefit to have a lawyer who has tried cases in both state and federal court.

 Predictably, class action lawsuits often take several years before there is a resolution.
 But first, various elements must be shown in order for the court to certify the class.
 Specifically, the court must make the following findings: